x

 • What is expected of them – e.g. completing tasks on the e-commerce website of a fashion company

 • Why would users want to participate? – you should always keep in mind that respondents are not always willing to give you their time for free, especially if the test takes more than a few minutes.
-Therefore it is an excellent idea to offer respondents some incentive for participating in the study (could be monetary, a chance to win something if they participate, or a different benefit).
+Therefore it is an excellent idea to offer respondents some attractive compensation for participating in the study (could be monetary, a chance to win something if they participate, or a different benefit).
 Always make sure that they’re well informed about the reward and how they receive it.

 7. Analyzing the results